Former Prime Minister Yoshihide Suga’s declaration of “carbon neutrality in 2050” on October 26, 2020, had a huge impact on the Japanese industry.

 As a top runner, Japan’s integrated blast furnace steelmaking, which currently has the world’s highest energy efficiency in steel production, will take on further challenges to achieve both a stable supply of this key material and a reduction in the global environmental burden.

 The main source of CO2 in steelmaking is the reduction process of iron ore, and I feel that we have come to a point where we need to create a completely new way of making iron, a process that has been going on for thousands of years, in order to reduce CO2 emissions.
-The technological hurdles require extremely high levels of innovation, which cannot be solved by a single industry, but require diverse collaboration among other industries, government agencies, and academic institutions.
+The technological hurdles require extremely high levels of innovation, which cannot be solved by a single industry, but require diverse collaboration among industries, government agencies, and academic institutions.

 The Japanese steel industry will continue to pursue all possibilities for decarbonization together with society.